 - This course will test your study and time management skills.
-The projects and homework/WeBWorK exercises WILL be time consuming until you get the hang of them, so DO NOT put off the homework until the night before they are due.
-I cannot and will not give extensions on these due dates. - Don't use the fact that I don't collect the book homework to blow it off.
-You will need to know that material for the exams and later material! - Participate in class, ASK QUESTIONS, stop by my office.
-If you get behind or stuck, see me or work with other students RIGHT AWAY. - This course will be much more enjoyable if you form a study group with others in the class.
+The homework WILL be time consuming until you get the hang of them, so DO NOT put off the homework until the night before they are due.
+I cannot and will not give extensions on these due dates. - Participate in class, ASK QUESTIONS, stop by my office.
+If you get behind or stuck, see me or work with other students RIGHT AWAY. - Form a study group with others in the class.
 You may work together but everyone must join in and work. - READ THE BOOK.
 Lectures will be much more understandable.
 It will be important to READ the book, not just look at the highlighted boxes because I will not be able to cover all of the details or show nearly enough examples in class. - If you think you'll need extra help, get it as soon as possible.
 Do not wait until right before an exam!
 There are tutoring services available most are FREE.